bobbyno/langohr-example/README.md

 # quux

-An example we cooked up while comparing Clojure+Langohr to Java+RabbitMQ.
+An example @bobbyno and I cooked up while comparing Clojure+Langohr to Java+RabbitMQ.

 Note: this example uses a patched example of Langohr.
 It
 has: